ONSGUIBR/example_app/README.md

 ## Walkthrough (Folders)

-- models folder: is where the database schema is located
+- models: This is where the database schema is located
+- node_models: No need to worry about this, this folder is where all the package we installed using "npm install"
+- params: The link to the database.
+- public: Where all the images, stylesheets and scripts are located
+    # asoda